 UP mango festival

 Uttar Pradesh Mango Festival, reviving and keeping alive the rich Mango culture of the state, promoting farmers and entrepreneurs.
 This is a festival organized to revive and keep alive the rich mango traditions of Uttar Pradesh, to support small farmers and to boost eco-tourism, and aiming to establish Lucknow as the Mango Capital of the World.

 Where: Lucknow, Uttar Pradesh

-What is Special: It is one of the biggest mango food festival held in Uttar Pradesh, where you can see dishes from royal households and signature dishes by chefs.
+What is Special: It is one of the biggest mango food festivals held in Uttar Pradesh, where you can see dishes from royal households and signature dishes by chefs.
 Rare mango varieties will also be showcased by farmers.